sleekweasel/CgiAdbRemote/README.md

 Copyright 2013 Tim Baverstock.

-Usage: ./CgiAdbRemote
+Usage: ./CgiAdbRemote [-port=8181]

-Run on the machine with the phones plugged in by USB, then browse on some other machine to http://the.phone.host:8080/ for a list of devices connected via ADB.
+Run on the machine with the phones plugged in by USB, then browse on some other machine to http://the.phone.host:8080/ (or other port) for a list of devices connected via ADB.

 Each active device provides a link to a display of its screen which supports mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and